What is cord blood banking?

 FIND OUT ABOUT PUBLIC CORD BLOOD BANKING

-19 cord blood sample releases
+21 cord blood releases

 How is cord blood used?
 The future of medicine